-= 0GEO is picked from the JAUX;
+GEO is picked from the JAUX;

-= 1 GEO is not available from the JAUX: it can be written in the board has finished to send data. the board is not purged: = 1 the board is purged.
+GEO is not available from the JAUX: it can be written in the

-GEO Address Register (see § 4.6) for MCST operation.
+GEO Address Register (see § 4.7) for MCST operation.

-PURGED: during a CBLT operation it indicates that the board is purged, i.e. the not all Control Bus Terminations are ON. = 0= 1 all Control Bus Terminations are ON.
+PURGED: during a CBLT operation it indicates that the board is purged, i.e. the board has finished to send data. = 0the board is not purged; = 1 the board is purged.